IKIGAMI-GAME/PracticeHard/README.md

      --icon "practice_hard.ico" \
      practice_hard.py
    ```
-4. After building, you’ll find `PracticeHard.exe` and its supporting files in the `dist/PracticeHard/` directory.
+4. After building, you’ll find the exe and its supporting files in the `dist/Practice Hard!/` directory.
 Share this folder with Windows users to run the app standalone.

 ---